LilithTundrus/e621-API-Docs/docs/Posts.md

 ### Popular

-Get popluar posts, the interval based off of the base URL.
+Get popluar posts.
+The popularity interval is based off of the base URL.

 Base URLs are `/post/popular_by_day.json`, `/post/popular_by_week.json`, and `/post/popular_by_month.json`